phyletica/lab-protocols/pci-extraction.md

 7. Add 400 &micro;L of Chloroform:Isoamyl Alcohol to the aqueous layer in the phase separating tube
 8. Mix samples by inverting tubes and shaking manually for 1 minute.
 Do not mix so vigorously as to disrupt the silicone grease layer dividing the aqueous and organic layers
 9. Centrifuge at 16,100 RCF for 5 minutes

+#### 4) Precipitation
-10. Add 30 &micro;L of 3 M sodium acetate, pH 5.2 to a new 1.5 mL micro centrifuge tube
+1. Add 30 &micro;L of 3 M sodium acetate to a new 1.5 mL micro centrifuge tube
-11. Transfer 300 &micro;L of the top aqueous layer to the tube with sodium acetate.
+2. Transfer 300 &micro;L of the top aqueous layer to the tube with sodium acetate.
 Avoid pipetting any of the silicon grease separating the phases

-#### 4) Precipitation
-1. Add 1 mL of 100% ethanol
+3. Add 1 mL of 100% ethanol
-2. Mix samples by inverting tubes and shaking manually for ~5 seconds
-3. Let samples sit for 5 minutes
+4. Incubate sample at room temperature for at least 15 minutes
-4. Centrifuge at 16,100 RCF for 30 minutes
+5. Centrifuge at 16,100 RCF for 30 minutes
-5. Decant supernatant
+6. Decant supernatant
-6. Add 1 mL of 70% ethanol
+7. Add 1 mL of 70% ethanol
-7. Centrifuge at 16,100 RCF for 10 minutes
+8. Centrifuge at 16,100 rcf for 15 minutes
-8. Decant supernatant
+9. Decant supernatant
-9. Air dry sample until most ethanol has evaporated but avoid allowing DNA pellet to dry completely
+10. Briefly spin tube to collect residual ethanol
+11. Pipette and discard remaining ethanol
-10. Suspend sample in 100 &micro;L TLE buffer solution
+12. Dissolve pellet in TLE buffer solution